coderebels-org/cheatsheets/lets_encrypt/README.md

 ### Preconditions:

-- Server with Ubuntu 16.04 or newer
+- Server with Ubuntu 16.04 or newer (should work with other debian based linux as well)
 - nginx Webserver installed and running

 For more details see e.g. here: